 Tinctures and liquid extracts.
 Alcohol- and water-based extracts of cat's claw are the preparations most widely used in scientific studies.
 These extracts are typically standardized to contain 3% alkaloids and 15% phenols.

 Capsules.
-Cat's claw capsules usually comes in practical, standardized doses; however the concentration of bioactive compounds may vary depending on the brand.
+Cat's claw capsules usually come in practical, standardized doses; however, the concentration of bioactive compounds may vary depending on the brand.

 - Where to buy Big online retailers, Specialized health stores, Online herb stores

 Cat's claw bark can be difficult to find in temperate climates, though select specialized health stores may carry it as teabags.
 Online retailers, however, provide the best chance of encountering supplies to fit individual wants and needs.
 While dried cat's claw bark allows for a greater flexibility when it comes to homemade remedies, there is a significant risk of accidentally lowering the herb's potency by destroying some of its compounds during the preparation process.